Self-Management for Addiction Recovery Training (SMART)® Recovery

 There are many roads to recovery.
 Alcoholics Anonymous (AA) and the 12-Step treatment programs are just a couple of examples that have worked for many.
 Though both programs are effective, this is a similar recovery program that may be better suited for you.
-It’s called Self-Management for Addiction Recovery Training (SMART).
+It’s called Self-Management and Recovery Training (SMART)®.
 While it is not nearly as significant of a program as AA, there are more than 1,000 groups in the United States.

 How Does SMART Recovery Work Exactly?

-SMART Recovery meetings are completely free and are mainly focused on abstinence.
+SMART Recovery meetings are no cost and are mainly focused on abstinence.
 They focus on assisting members with the development of tools that will change the patterns that have already been developed in their lives that have led to their addictions.
 Using these tools, the SMART Recovery program aims to assist individuals in leading meaningful, satisfying lives.